8 Beauty And Health Benefits Of Lavender Essential Oil

 Lavare, The Pleasant Scent

-Lavender essential oil offers numerous health benefits including treating respiratory problems, enhancing blood circulation, disinfecting the skin and scalp, relieving pain, and eliminating nervous tension.
-"Lavare" is the Latin term for lavender, which translates as "to wash," based on its delightful scent.
+Lavender essential oil offers numerous health benefits, including treating respiratory problems, enhancing blood circulation, disinfecting the skin and scalp, relieving pain, and eliminating nervous tension.
+"Lavare" is the Latin term for lavender, which translates to "to wash" based on its delightful scent.
 Lavender oil is mainly extracted through steam distillation from lavender plant flowers.

 Lavender flowers are very fragrant, and for centuries, it has been used to make potpourri.
-Historically, lavender essential oil was also used to make perfumes.
-The oil is quite useful in numerous aromatic preparations and aromatherapy as well as combinations.
+Historically, the lavender essential oil was also used to make perfumes.
+The oil is quite useful in numerous aromatic preparations and aromatherapy and combinations.

 Anxiety And Stress

 Whenever people have bad nerves, they usually need an effective remedy.
 It could be either at home or at work.
-Lavender essential oil can be used to help calm bad nerves down.
+The lavender essential oil can be used to help calm bad nerves down.

 Scrapes, Cuts, And Wounds

-Lavender oil can be diluted with jojoba or olive oil through mixing one part lavender oil with 10 parts of the other oil and then applying the mixture to the wounded area.
+Lavender oil can be diluted with jojoba or olive oil by mixing one part lavender oil with ten parts of the other oil and then applying the mixture to the wounded area.
 The University of Maryland Medical Center reports that herbalists use lavender oil to treat wounds.
 During wartime, lavender was used for disinfecting wounds.